-- Mrs Doris Ghafori-Kanno (DG): Designated Safeguarding Lead (DSL) - ❖ Mrs. Nasreen Mian (NM): Deputy Designated Safeguarding Lead (DDSL) - ❖ Mrs Rafifah Osman (RO): Designated Safeguarding Lead (DSL) - ❖ Mrs. Mona Mohamed (MM): Designated Safeguarding Lead (DSL)

-Mrs D. Ghafori has the overall lead responsibility for child protection, wider safeguarding and management oversight and accountability for child protection and, with the other leads, will be responsible for coordinating all child protection activities within the school.
+- Doris Ghafori-Kanno (DG): Designated Safeguarding Lead (DSL) - ❖ Nasreen Mian (NM): Deputy Designated Safeguarding Lead (DDSL) - ❖ Rafifah Osman (RO): Designated Safeguarding Lead (DSL) - ❖ Mona Mohamed (MM): Designated Safeguarding Lead (DSL) - D. Ghafori, Head Teacher, has the overall lead responsibility for child protection, wider safeguarding and management oversight and accountability for child protection and, with the other leads, will be responsible for coordinating all child protection activities within the school.
 In DG absence, NM will deputise; in NM's absence, MM or RO will be responsible.

-The DSL will
+The Head Teacher will

-- Provide advice and support to staff on children welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children - Refer suspect cases, as appropriate, to the relevant body (local authority social care, Channel programme, Disclosure and Barring Service and/or police) and support staff who make such referrals directly
+- Ensure that policies and procedures to safeguard and promote the welfare of pupils are fully implemented and followed by all staff, including supply teachers and volunteers and are regularly updated in response to local practice or national changes in legislation - Act as the first point of contact with regards to safeguarding matters - Work closely with the Deputy DSL, the school's lead for mental health - Provide advice and support to staff on children welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children. - Refer suspect cases, as appropriate, to the relevant body (local authority social care, Channel programme, Disclosure and Barring Service and/or police) and support staff who make such referrals directly - Ensure that all referrals made to Children's Services are effective inline with Manchester Safeguarding Partnership (MSP) and follow escalation process if necessary - Ensure that referrals to the police are timely and appropriate, following the National Chiefs' guidance - Help promote educational outcomes for vulnerable children, including those with a social worker or who require mental health support, in conjunction with other appropriate colleagues